Sholde/Sholde/README.md

 ### Hi there ~ &#128125;

-You land on my Universe.
+You land on my planet.

  - &#127891; Computer Science Graduate